CopterExpress/clever-show/docs/en/start-tutorial.md

 ## Equipment list

-`clever-show` is a software suite to operate multiple quadrocopters over a network.
+`clever-show` is a software suite to operate multiple quadcopters over a network.
 The following equipment is required for full operation:

 * One or more of Clover 4 quadcopters based on [clover](https://github.com/CopterExpress/clover) software.
-* A computer with Ubuntu 18.04 operating system to control quadrocopters using the server application.
+* A computer with Ubuntu 18.04 operating system to control quadcopters using the server application.
-* Wifi router operating at 2.4 GHz, or at 5.8 GHz if this frequency is supported by wifi modules of copters and a PC.
+* WIFI router operating at 2.4 GHz, or at 5.8 GHz if this frequency is supported by WIFI modules of copters and a PC.

 ## Software preparation